top of page

 Among Olives and Ruins

-Astrid y Gastón, a pioneer of neo-Andean cuisine, is set in a colonial palace near the Olivar de San Isidro—the oldest olive orchard in the Americas and one of the city’s most beautiful public spaces.
+Astrid y Gastón, a pioneer of neo-Andean cuisine, is set in a colonial palace near the Olivar de San Isidro, the oldest olive orchard in the Americas.

 The Huaca Pucllana restaurant serves traditional dishes beside a pre-Incan adobe pyramid.

-For something informal, La Lucha in Miraflores serves classic sandwiches—perfect fuel for a walk along the malecón, the coastal promenade where the Pacific rolls in dark and endless.
+In the other side of the food scene continuum, La Lucha in Miraflores serves classic sandwiches, perfect for a walk along the coastal promenade where the Pacific fades into the night.

 If You Don’t Want to Sleep Yet

 Lima’s cocktail culture is blossoming.
-Near Astrid y Gastón, Carnaval and Limaq lead this new creative wave.
+Near Astrid y Gastón, Carnaval and Limaq lead this new creative wave in San Isidro.

-In Miraflores, Sastrería Martínez and Bijou offer intimate bars where the night stretches, unhurried.
+In Miraflores, Sastrería Martínez and Bijou offer intimate bars.

 Lunch –